 The fact is that most people do not even know what exactly emotions are.
 And many of us do not know it is even possible to change them or to make use of them in some way.

 Having had a difficult time with emotions for much of my life, I was forced to confront them, and began to examine them up close.
 As a result, over the years they’ve become something very valuable to me.
 What I’ve discovered through many years of trial and error, is that emotions are incredibly useful for the creative process.
-If we learn how to access them, and if we learn to face them head on and see what they really are, we can transform negative emotions into something positive while using their energy to produce something, such as genuine art.
+If we learn how to access them, and if we learn to face them head on and see what they really are, we can transform negative emotions into something positive while using their energy to produce something through a creative practice, such as genuine art.

 It’s much like an alchemical process in that we are not really so much involved in the transformation process.
 We just situate ourselves in a way that we can merely let it happen on its own.
 Because it cannot, and will not, be forced to do so.